/*

 <<link "B. \"Two-seven Echo Romeo, unable, I'm at 240 in a clean climb, I can go higher instead.\" Offer altitude as the separation tool."
 "Dec2_OfferAlt">><</link>>

-<<link "C. \"Two-seven Echo Romeo, 210 knots, and I have the RJ in sight.\" Slow and accept visual separation."
+<<link "C. \"Two-seven Echo Romeo has the RJ in sight.\" Offer visual separation before you pull anything back."
 "Dec2_VisSep">><</link>>

 <<link "D. \"Two-seven Echo Romeo, traffic not yet in sight, maintaining 240, request turn.\" Ask for a turn to solve it."
 "Dec2_TurnRequest">><</link>>

-</div>You pull the throttles to idle.
-The Vision Jet's airspeed washes off — 250, 240, 220, 210.
-You hold the climb at 210 indicated; your vertical speed drops from 2,800 fpm to about 1,400 fpm.
+</div>You bring the throttle back.
+The Vision Jet's airspeed washes off: 250, 240, 220, 210.
+You hold the climb at 210 indicated, and your vertical speed drops from 2,800 fpm to about 1,400.

 "Two-seven Echo Romeo, traffic resolved, resume normal speed, climb and maintain flight level two-three-zero, direct PALEO."